Kempe Gowda (film): Plot

 The police commissioner does not help Kempegowda as there is an unavailability of evidence against Aarumugam.
 Shankar warns Kempegowda to stay away from Aarumugam's case.
 Unable to take on Aarumugam in his stronghold, Kempegowda wants to return to his village, but is stopped by Kavya, who encourages him to fight against Aarumugam and end his crime network.
 Being mentally tortured by Aarumugam, Kempegowda arrests Mayil's brother Vaikunta in a fake case of illegally smuggling alcohol.
 He thwarts off Shankar in full view of the public when Shankar, bounded by his duties to Mayil, tries to protect the henchmen.
 Aarumugam kidnaps Divya for ransom.
 Kempegowda rescues her with unexpected help from the Home Minister.

 Kempegowda successfully traces the origins of the kidnapping racket to Aarumugam and also gets promoted to ACP of the specially-formed Anti-Kidnapping Task Force.
 Mahadev, who was hostile to Kempegowda following an altercation with Kempegowda's father back at Rona, softens up and agrees to give him Kavya's hand in marriage.
 The entire police force, including the police commissioner and Shankar, are now on Kempegowda's side and helps him to fight Mayil.
-They manage to kill Aarumugam's henchmen in an encounter at a hospital and begin to target everyone and everything related to Aarumugam.
+They manage to kill angry Aarumugam's henchmen, in an encounter at a hospital and begin to target everyone and everything related to Aarumugam.
 In retribution, Aarumugam starts targeting everyone close to Kempegowda, including Kavya, but is saved by Kempegowda, and Bose, who is hacked to death by Aarumugam.
 To escape from getting arrested, Mayil kidnaps the daughter of Tamil Nadu Home Minister.

 Aarumugam falsely tells Kempegowda that he is going to Mangalore with her, but he is actually going to Nellore, Andhra Pradesh to put the police off the track.
 However, Kempegowda manages to pursue them till Gudur near Nellore, where he rescues her and kills Aarumugam in an encounter.
 After that, Kempegowda resigns his job publicly in a felicitation function organised for him, where he heads back to Rona with Kavya.

 Kempegowda is stopped briefly by the Home Minister, who offers an undercover mission, to which he willingly agrees.